Introduction | History of Naturalism | Arguments For Naturalism | Arguments Against Naturalism | Typical Beliefs of Naturalism | Types of Naturalism

 - Humans developed (and are now dependent on) culture and civilization, because we evolved as social animals.

-- All conduct and behaviour should be directed towards the pursuit of human happiness, that being the greatest value possible for humans.
+- All conduct and behavior should be directed towards the pursuit of human happiness, that being the greatest value possible for humans.

 - Metaphysical Naturalism is the belief (as described in detail above) that nature is all that exists, and that all things supernatural (including gods, spirits, souls and non-natural values) therefore do not exist.